Optical Engineering

 Large Language Models

 Use of Large Language Models (LLMs) and other AI tools must be disclosed along with all other tools used in the study.
-The disclosure should describe which AI tool was used and how it was used.
+The disclosure should describe which AI tool was used, how it was used, and the prompts that were used.
 AI tools must be disclosed even for general uses, such as cleaning up language and grammar.
 AI tools used in such methodologies as data collection and figure creation should be disclosed in the Materials and Methods section of the paper.
 Use for language and grammar clean-up should be disclosed in the Acknowledgments.

 Manuscript Types